ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 The time a developer can save by being able to run the code in a unit test makes it worth creating a unit test when bug fixing a module even if those tests do not often identify problems later.
-As a basic aim, every module should have at least one unit test which will give quick feedback in easy cases without having to wait for the integration tests to complete.
+As a basic goal, every module should have at least one unit test which will give quick feedback in easy cases without having to wait for the integration tests to complete.

 Ensuring correct use of external interfaces
 -------------------------------------------

-Unit tests can check the way in which external services are run to ensure that they match with specifications or are as efficient as possible *even when the final output will not be changed*.
+Unit tests can check the way in which external services are run to ensure that they match specifications or are as efficient as possible *even when the final output will not be changed*.

 Example:
   Package managers are often far more efficient when installing multiple packages at once